veronikaro/MonteCarloMarkovChainMethods/README.md

 * images_processing.py (for converting the image from a current directory to its b&w version and adding noise to it)
 * metropolis_ising_with_noise.py (run algorithm & save results for a given image)
 * metropolis_ising_no_noise.py

+Note that Python 3.x must be installed on your machine.

+## How to run MCMC/images_processing.py:
+Run this script from the command line to get two versions of an image in separate folders (`/Binary images` and `/Noisy images`.
+The folders are not created if already exist):
+1. Black & white
+2. Noisy

+*Arguments*:

+* original_image_name - the absolute or relative path to the original image (can be colored or greyscale)
+* noise_probability - the probability of flip noise to add to the image

+*Example of running the script*:

+`> python images_processing.py grumpy_cat.jpg 0.5`

+## How to run MCMC/denoiser.py:

+Saves the results of denoising to the folder 'Results' (it's created if doesn't exist)

+*Arguments*:

+* image_name - the absolute or relative path to the noised black & white image
+* beta - an essential parameter of the sampler, an inverse to the temperature (1/T) (any float number)
+* iterations - the number of iterations
+* noise_probability - the assumed probability of the flip noise in the image
+* neighbors_number: the size of the neighborhood structure. it's used when calculating the energy of the neighborhood. the default is 8. can be switched to 4

+*Example of running the script*:

+`> python denoiser.py brain4_noise5%.jpg 0.8 100000 0.05 8`